Trex vs. AZEK: Which Is the Best Composite Decking?

 Both AZEK and Trex decking gets hot … hotter than wood.
 AZEK will be slightly cooler, but head outside to enjoy your deck barefoot on a full-sun, 90-degree day, your feet will not know the difference between the 2 brands.
 You will be running for your flip flops on either one.

 Since they are made differently, AZEK and Trex react slightly differently.
-This has to do will sheen and grain pattern, and how the scratches and or scuffs show up.
+This has to do with sheen and grain pattern, and how the scratches and or scuffs show up.
 Trex offers different tiers of product with different levels of scratch resistance – Trex Transcend the most scratch resistant.
 AZEK has different tiers of product as well.

 The Bottom Line